 Direct and incremental costs incurred in obtaining loans or in connection with the issuance of long-term debt are capitalized and amortized to interest expense over the terms of the related debt agreements.
-Approximately \$14.4 million, \$14.0 million and \$14.2 million was amortized to interest expense during the years ended December 31, 2006, 2005 and 2004, respectively.
+Approximately \$13.2 million, \$14.4 million and \$14 million was amortized to interest expense during the years ended December 31, 2007, 2006 and 2005, respectively.
+Debt discounts incurred in connection with the issuance of debt have been capitalized and is being amortized to interest expense using the effective interest method.